microsoft/CSS-Exchange/CONTRIBUTING.md

 ### AutoUpdate

-Any script in this repo can add autoupdate capabilities by using the shared script and calling it as follows:
+Any script in this repo can add AutoUpdate capabilities by using the shared script and calling it as follows:

 ```powershell
 . $PSScriptRoot\..\..\Shared\Test-ScriptVersion.ps1